 - Serving size: 1 level tsp or 2 bamboo scoops = about 2 grams (adjust to suit your need)

 - Servings per 30g packet: about 15; Servings per 60g packet: about 30

 - Enjoy 1 serving each morning and 1 serving after lunch.

 Taste, Color, Aroma

-Taste: It starts with a smooth, clean, refreshingly grassy, and frothy taste, follows with a slightly nutty texture, a hint of tannin and a round body, and finishes with a subtle vegetal sweet aftertaste.
+Taste: A well-whisked bowl of ceremonial Encha tea starts with a smooth, clean, and refreshingly-grassy taste, follows with a creamy, frothy and slightly nutty texture, a hint of tannin and a round body, and finishes with a subtle vegetal taste.
 If a stronger taste is desired, use less water.
-If you have a sweet tooth, you might not like the grassy note in pure matcha tea with just water.
+If you have a sweet tooth, you might not like the grassy note in pure organic matcha with just water.
 Try matcha as latte.

 - Serve hot for a warm, comforting and rich-bodied taste.
 Serve iced for a silky-smooth and super-refreshing taste.
 You can simply shake it with cold water and ice in a bottle.

 Color: vibrant, bright and pure green